LambdaTest/nightwatch-selenium-sample/README.md

 ## Running Parallel tests using Nightwatch JS

-Ww will use the same test script over different configuration to demonstrate parallel testing.
+We will use the same test script over different configuration to demonstrate parallel testing.
 Parallel testing with Nightwatch will help you to run multiple test cases simultaneously.

-Parallel Test- Here is JavaScript file to run Nightwatch Testing on a parallel environment i.e. different operating system (Windows 10 and Mac OS High Sierra) and different browsers (Chrome, Mozilla Firefox,Edge, and Safari).
+* **Parallel Test-** Here is JavaScript file to run Nightwatch Testing on a parallel environment i.e. different operating system (Windows 10 and Mac OS High Sierra) and different browsers (Chrome, Mozilla Firefox,Edge, and Safari).

 To run a parallel test, you need to set the value of `test_workers` to true.
 Don't worry, we have already set the value to true, so you won't need to change anything.
 All you need to do is to run a new command in the base folder directory.